 Gloves are used today mainly in the cold months of the year, but have previously been part of everyday wear in all seasons.
 Beautiful gloves at least give a nice overall look and can add the finishing touch to your vintage outfit.

-Rhanders Gloves is a family-owned Danish company founded in 1811, but already from the Middle Ages monks tanned their leather with willow bark in the river Gudenåen.
+Rhanders Handsker is a family-owned Danish company founded in 1811, but already from the Middle Ages monks tanned their leather with willow bark in the river Gudenåen.
 The calamus plant that grew there gave the skin a sweet citrus-like scent, which made the gloves popular.

 The calamus plant originates from the steppes of Tibet, but came to Europe with nomads in the 1200th century.
 It smells of citrus and camphor and became popular for purifying the water with, and for cooking.
 During World War II, it was used as a replacement tobacco.
-Kalmus is today a very rare plant, so it is no longer used to tan the skin for Rhanders gloves, but in return has Rhanders Gloves adopted the flower as their emblem.
+Kalmus is today a very rare plant, so it is no longer used to tan the skin for Rhanders gloves, but in return has Rhanders Handsker adopted the flower as their emblem.
 A small gilded calamus flower can be found on the gloves from Rhanders Gloves.

 Whether this is true is probably difficult to know for sure, but it is true that many other royals, among others.
 Princess Dagmar, who became the zarina of Russia, wore the gloves, just as they in the royal house today also wear gloves from Rhanders Gloves.